-The City Tour Yogyakarta explores one of the foremost cultural centers of Java.
-Yogyakarta served as the capital of the Javanese state of Mataram in the 16th and 17th centuries, from which Yogya has inherited the best customs.
+The City Tour Yogyakarta explores one of Java’s foremost cultural centers.
+In the 16th and 17th centuries, Yogyakarta served as the capital of the Javanese state of Mataram, from which Yogya inherited the best customs.
 The city itself exudes a certain charm that frequently captures the attention of tourists.

 City Tour Yogyakarta, A Cultural Center of Java

 Yogyakarta is the main gateway to the center of Java.
-There is daily air service to Yogya from Jakarta, Surabaya, and Bali as well as regular train service and easy accessibility by road.
-After the Yogyakarta City Tour, visitors can go to Ijen, and then to Bali.
-Our customized Java Bali trip starts from Jakarta.
+There is daily air service to Yogya from Jakarta, Surabaya, and Bali, as well as regular train service and easy accessibility by road.

 BOROBUDUR TEMPLE

-The most famous temple in Indonesia is Borobudur, a huge Buddhist pyramid.
-This Buddhism’s largest shrine was built in the 9th century.
+The most famous temple in Indonesia is Borobudur, a giant Buddhist pyramid.
+This Buddhist’s largest shrine was built in the 9th century.
+It features more than 500 intricately carved statues and boasts incredible views from its top level.
+Spend an afternoon walking around this remarkable complex and unveiling its many secrets.
 Borobudur was unknown and neglected for almost a thousand years, covered under thick layers of volcanic ash.
-From nearby we can see that it consists of hundreds of wonderfully detailed statues and sculptures, representing Buddhist teachings mixed with images of Javanese life of a thousand years ago.
+From nearby, we can see that it consists of hundreds of wonderfully detailed statues and sculptures representing Buddhist teachings mixed with images of the life of Javanese a thousand years ago.

 PRAMBANAN TEMPLE

 The Temples of Prambanan are a series of Hindu temples built in the 8th century and are some of the most impressive examples of Javanese architecture.
-Step inside to explore the intricate carvings and rich history of this ancient site, or take part in a traditional Ramayana Ballet performance under the stars.
+Step inside to explore this ancient site’s intricate carvings and rich history, or take part in a traditional Ramayana Ballet performance under the stars.

 After a long day of exploring, head to the Ngayogyakarta Hadiningrat Palace – the former seat of Yogyakarta’s Sultanate.
-It’s grand architecture and spacious courtyards are a testament to its royal past, and it regularly hosts traditional music performances showcasing local Javanese culture.
-A visit here is a great opportunity to learn about the history of Yogyakarta and witness some incredible art and music performances.
-Don’t forget to take photos of its impressive gates, statues, and buildings – these are most certainly worth capturing in your memories!
-After you’re done exploring this royal palace, continue soaking up the culture by visiting nearby museums and traditional batik factories.
-With its vibrant atmosphere and fascinating history, the Ngayogyakarta Hadiningrat Palace is certainly a must-see destination in Yogyakarta.
+Its grand architecture and spacious courtyards testify to its royal past, and it regularly hosts traditional music performances showcasing local Javanese culture.
+A visit here is an excellent opportunity to learn about the history of Yogyakarta and witness some incredible art and music performances.
+Don’t forget to take photos of its impressive gates, statues, and buildings – these are worth capturing in your memories!
+After exploring this royal palace, continue soaking up the culture by visiting nearby museums and traditional batik factories.
+With its vibrant atmosphere and fascinating history, the Ngayogyakarta Hadiningrat Palace is undoubtedly a must-see destination in Yogyakarta.

 WATER CASTLE

 The Yogyakarta Water Castle is an important cultural landmark.
-Built-in 1756, it is one of the oldest surviving structures in Indonesia.
-The castle’s grounds are surrounded by a network of canals that were used to supply water to the palace and keep it cool during hot Yogyakarta summers.
+Built in 1756, it is one of the oldest surviving structures in Indonesia.
+The castle’s grounds are surrounded by a network of canals that supply water to the palace and keep it cool during hot Yogyakarta summers.

 The walls are decorated with intricate carvings, and the gardens are filled with lush tropical plants.
-Inside, visitors can explore the various halls and pavilions that make up this imposing structure.
-The Main Hall is particularly impressive, with its decorative ceiling and grand staircase.
+Visitors can explore the various halls and pavilions that make up this imposing structure.
+The Main Hall is impressive, with its decorative ceiling and grand staircase.

-Explore the grounds of Yogyakarta Water Castle, and provide an insight into the history of this impressive site.
-The castle is a living reminder of the city’s past, and its majestic architecture is sure to take your breath away.
+Explore the grounds of Yogyakarta Water Castle and gain insight into its history.
+The castle is a living reminder of the city’s past, and its majestic architecture will take your breath away.

 MALIOBORO

-You can expect to find plenty of delicious food, unique souvenirs, and interesting activities throughout the district.
-Whether you’re looking for traditional craftsmanship or modern entertainment, Malioboro Yogyakarta has it all!
+You can expect to find plenty of delicious food, unique souvenirs, and exciting activities throughout the district.
+Malioboro Yogyakarta has everything you need if you’re looking for traditional craftsmanship or modern entertainment!

 KOTA GEDE

 Kotagede is about five kilometers southeast of Yogyakarta.
 It is a neat little town that was once the seat of the mighty Mataram Empire.
 In this old palace town with its walled-in houses, the graves of the first rulers of Mataram are still to be found.
 Kotagede has become famous for being the center of the Yogya silverwork industry.
-There are a number of Silver workshops visitors can join.
+Visitors can join a number of Silver workshops.